M-o-a-T/moat-kv/docs/source/command_line.rst

    set-up.

-.. program:: moat.kv client auth list
+.. program:: moat kv auth list

 List configured auth methods.

 XXX TODO

-.. program:: moat.kv client auth user
+.. program:: moat kv auth user

 Manage MoaT-KV users.

 Each authorization method has its own schema for validating users.

-.. program:: moat.kv client auth user add <key>=<value>…
+.. program:: moat kv auth user add <key>=<value>…

 Add a new user.

-Example: ``moat.kv client -a root auth -m password user add name=foo password=barbaz``
+Example: ``moat kv -a root auth -m password user add name=foo password=barbaz``

 The identifier which you'd use to subsequently refer to that user is printed when this command completes.